Category Archives: Safety

 The RSPCA (Royal Society for the Prevention of Cruelty to Animals) has been examining this suspicious rise of poisonous threats to our pets and their findings are frightening.
 Even though the RSPCA is based in Australia, they reported on a disturbing case from Pontypridd, South Wales, a few years ago where there was a suspicious trail of meats found littered on a busy street that were laced with deadly poisonous pills.

-Although it’s horrific to imagine someone is intentionally poisoning our pets, sadly it still occurs and the culprit of this particular crime was never caught.
+Although it’s horrific to imagine someone is intentionally poisoning our pets, leading to a rush to the vets in their large dog crate, sadly it still occurs and the culprit of this particular crime was never caught.
 What may be even worse, incidences included in this statistic about an

 alarming increase of animals ingesting toxic substances are often accidental.
 Many of these dangerous digestive dilemmas are commonly found inside our flats, gardens, out buildings and other sources in, around or near our home.